Andrews2024/mqtt-lab/results.md

 ## Send message
 * 1000 ms delay: Messages get received one at a time
-* 100 ms delay: In MQTT explorer, it looks like it receives messages in delayed bunches of 40 or so.
+* 100 ms delay: In MQTT explorer, it looks like it receives messages in delayed bunches of 3 or 40 or so.
+## Send long message
+* 100 ms delay: In MQTT explorer, it looks like it receives messages in delayed bunches of 3.